by

 SL planned to hold weekly public meetings at the Oddfellows Hall in Upper

-Abbey Street with the first on Thursday 7th January 1886 ,
+Abbey Street Thursday 7th January 1886 ,

 entitled, “The Problems of Socialism”.
 About 30 people turned up and newspapers